Hot Springs Village Couple Grateful to Myeloma Center

 “I couldn’t have made it without Deb, she’s the guardian angel,” said Tom Heau, who was diagnosed with multiple myeloma in 2018.

-“I made them out of wire and Arkansas crystals Deb and I dug up,” he said.
+“I make them out of wire and Arkansas crystals that Deb and I dig up,” he said.
 “My sister-in-law was diagnosed with breast cancer, so I decided to make one of these with mostly pink ribbons.
-While I was buying the ribbons I just bought a bunch more of different colors with the intention of making more trees.”
+While I was buying the ribbons, I just bought a bunch more of different colors with the intention of making more trees.”

 Tom Heau